Groups in TallyPrime

 You can manage groups in multiple companies by copying masters.

-Copying masters in groups from multiple companies helps to:
+Copying groups from one company to another company helps to:

 In this section